-During the year, the MOH requirement to report death cases involving complications arising from dengue impacted upon physician's acceptance of dengue cases within private healthcare providers.
+During the year, the MOH requirement to report death cases involving complicated arising from dengue impacted upon physician's acceptance of dengue cases within private healthcare providers.
 Zoning area regulations requiring healthcare providers to be one stop centres providing a range of treatments such as dialysis, PET scans and radiotherapy also impacted the sector.
-Higher tax enforcements on doctors are impacting upon their remuneration, while the rise of medicolegal cases are affecting not just doctors, but also private hospitals which are vicariously liable.
+Higher tax enforcements on doctors are impacting upon quality of services, while the rise of medico-legal cases are affecting not just doctors, but also private hospitals which are vicariously liable.